felix-zenk/tor-quick/README.md

 ```

 If you do not use a specific onion address,
-the randomly generated hostname will be printed to the logs:
+the randomly generated address will be printed to the logs:

 ```shell
 $ docker logs tor-quick | grep "Hidden service address"